STEllAR-GROUP/hpx/docs/sphinx/examples/1d_stencil.rst

 retrieving remote data and working on the data in the middle partition.
 Because we know that the data for the middle partition is local, we can overlap the work on the middle partition with that of the possibly remote call of ``get_data()``.
-This algorithmic change which was implemented in example 7 can be seen below:
+This algorithmic change, which was implemented in example 7, can be seen below:

 .. literalinclude:: ../../examples/1d_stencil/1d_stencil_7.cpp
    :lines: 257-310

-Example 8 completes the futurization process and utilizes the full potential of HPX by distributing the program flow to multiple localities, usually defined as nodes in a cluster.
-It accomplishes this task by running an instance of HPX main on each :term:`locality`.
-In order to coordinate the execution of the program the ``struct stepper`` is wrapped into a component.
-In this way, each :term:`locality` contains an instance of stepper which executes its own instance of the function ``do_work()``.
+Example 8 completes the futurization process and utilizes the full potential of
+|hpx| by distributing the program flow to multiple localities, usually defined as
+nodes in a cluster.
+It accomplishes this task by running an instance of |hpx| main on each :term:`locality`.
+In order to coordinate the execution of the program, the ``struct stepper`` is wrapped into a component.
+In this way, each :term:`locality` contains an instance of stepper that executes its own instance of the function ``do_work()``.
 This scheme does create an interesting synchronization problem that must be solved.
-When the program flow was being coordinated on the head node the, GID of each component was known.
+When the program flow was being coordinated on the head node, the GID of each component was known.
 However, when we distribute the program flow, each partition has no notion of the GID of its neighbor if the next partition is on another :term:`locality`.
 In order to make the GIDs of neighboring partitions visible to each other, we created two buffers to store the GIDs of the remote neighboring partitions on the left and right respectively.
-These buffers are filled by sending the GID of a newly created edge partitions to the right and left buffers of the neighboring localities.
+These buffers are filled by sending the GID of newly created edge partitions to the right and left buffers of the neighboring localities.

-In order to finish the simulation the solution vectors named ``result`` are then gathered together on :term:`locality` 0 and added into a vector of spaces ``overall_result`` using the HPX functions ``gather_id`` and ``gather_here``.
+In order to finish the simulation, the solution vectors named ``result`` are then gathered together on :term:`locality` 0 and added into a vector of spaces ``overall_result`` using the |hpx| functions ``gather_id`` and ``gather_here``.

 .. todo::

    Insert performance of ``stencil_8``.

-Example 8 completes this example series which takes the serial code of example 1 and incrementally morphs it into a fully distributed parallel code.
+Example 8 completes this example series, which takes the serial code of example 1 and incrementally morphs it into a fully distributed parallel code.
 This evolution was guided by the simple principles of futurization, the knowledge of grainsize, and utilization of components.
 Applying these techniques easily